secgroundzero/Bash_bunny/HTA_Reverse/README.md

 - The script will attempt to run the HTA file twice.
 Once for x64 and once for x86
 - the script uses mshta.exe.
 Adjust it according to your situation
+- The PS window will remain open when typing the command